Cradlepoint Acquires Ericom and its Cloud-Based Enterprise Security Solution

-TEL AVIV, Israel, April 04, 2023 (GLOBE NEWSWIRE) -- Cradlepoint, part of Ericsson (Nasdaq: ERIC), announced today that it has acquired Israel-based Ericom Software and their advanced enterprise cloud security platform to solidify Cradlepoint’s SASE and zero trust offerings for hybrid 5G and wireline environments.
+BOISE, Idaho, April 04, 2023 (GLOBE NEWSWIRE) -- Cradlepoint, part of Ericsson (Nasdaq: ERIC), announced today that it has acquired Ericom Software and their advanced enterprise cloud security platform to solidify Cradlepoint’s SASE and zero trust offerings for hybrid 5G and wireline environments.

 The Ericom acquisition is a key part of Cradlepoint’s strategy of building a full-stack enterprise security service optimized for 5G.
 Ericom’s zero trust and cloud-based security solutions will form the basis of the new Cradlepoint NetCloud Threat Defense cloud service, expanding the company’s mobile-capable and router-integrated SASE and zero trust portfolio of solutions for fixed-site, remote worker, in-vehicle and IoT use cases.